-Table 7.6: Net change in B8 storage and distribution floorspace in the South of Basingstoke Road 2020-21
+Table 7.6: Net change in B8 storage and distribution floorspace in the South of Basingstoke Road 2021-22

 Status Net change (sq m)

-Newly permitted 2020-21 0
+Newly permitted 2021-22 -529

-Completed 2020-21 -5,993
+Completed 2021-22 0

-7.13 Policy EM4 of the Local Plan states that proposals should maintain the overall level of B8 storage and distribution floorspace in the South of Basingstoke Road Core Employment Area.
-No changes have been newly permitted in storage and distribution floorspace in the south of Basingstoke Road.
-A significant net loss has occurred, due entirely to the change of use of one large unit from B8 storage and distribution to B2 general industrial.
+7.12 Policy EM4 of the Local Plan states that proposals should maintain the overall level of B8 storage and distribution floorspace in the South of Basingstoke Road Core Employment Area.
+No changes have been completed in storage and distribution floorspace in the south of Basingstoke Road.
+A small net loss has been newly permitted this year, due to the change of use of one large unit from B8 storage and distribution to a mix of B8 as well as B2 general industrial, so a storage and distribution use has been retained within the unit.

-- 7.14 In terms of the strategic purpose of policies, monitoring this year indicates the following conclusions. - Direct major office development to central Reading and the A33 corridor All office development newly permitted or completed has been in central Reading and the A33 corridor. - Direct major employment development other than offices to the A33 corridor and Core Employment Areas
+- 7.13 In terms of the strategic purpose of policies, monitoring this year indicates the following conclusions. - Direct major office development to central Reading and the A33 corridor All office development newly permitted or completed has been in central Reading and the A33 corridor. - Direct major employment development other than offices to the A33 corridor and Core Employment Areas

-All industrial and warehouse development newly permitted or completed has been in the A33 corridor or Core Employment Areas.
+Almost all industrial and warehouse development newly permitted or completed has been in the A33 corridor or Core Employment Areas.